 Do You Have to Learn to Read Music?

-Really, it depends on your goals.
+Really, whether or not you learn to read music depends on your goals.

 If you intend to be a rock, country or blues guitarist you are probably wasting your time learning to read music.
 Most of the songs you’ll play are available as tablature, a simple short-hand way of notating music.
 It is easy to pick up in a few minutes, and requires no specialized reading skills.